pw4rn3r/ECE382/labs/lab4/index.md

 ## Notes

-Read the [guidance on Labs / Lab Notebooks / Coding standards](/admin/labs.html) thoroughly and follow it.
+Read the [guidance on Labs / Lab Notebooks / Coding standards](/382/admin/labs.html) thoroughly and follow it.

 Mind your code style!

+As you are writing your lab notebook (DURING the coding process; not after it is over), be sure to include discussion of the various algorithms you use for each program and bonus functionality.

-## Grading
+## Grading -- Lab 3

+Name:

 | Item | Grade | Points | Out of | Date | Due |
 |:-: | :-: | :-: | :-: | :-: |